LeonRobi/NPC_Database/README.md

 ## Project Overview

 A Java database using h2 and MySQL, implemented with CRUD functionality.
-The project using the idea of a Dungeons and Dragons (DnD) Non player character (NPC) database for users to find and select pre-made NPC's for their games.
+The project uses the idea of a Dungeons and Dragons (DnD) Non player character (NPC) database for users to find and select pre-made NPC's for their games.

 ### Entity Relationship Diagram

-Although out of scope for the project, a second database has been added which would synergise with the original.
+Although out of scope for the project, a suggestion of a second database has been added which would synergise with the original.
 This would include stats for each NPC in the database.
 Ideally I would have set this up to provide randomised stats for strength, wisdow and dexterity between 1-10.

 ![ERD](https://github.com/LeonRobi/NPC_Database/blob/Images/DndNPC_Images/ERD.PNG)